How to Resaw on the Bandsaw

-Resawing on the bandsaw is a great way to step up your woodworking game.
-The technique allows you to go way beyond standard lumber dimensions and gives you the opportunity to cut book-matched panels, saw your own veneers, and even create extra-thin stock for dividers and delicate boxes.
+You don’t need an industrial resaw bandsaw to slice boards into thinner stock.
+Resawing on a standard bandsaw allows you to go way beyond standard lumber dimensions and gives you the opportunity to cut book-matched panels, saw your own veneers, and even create extra-thin stock for dividers and delicate boxes.

 But to properly resaw lumber, you’ve got to have your bandsaw set-up really honed in.
 In this video, furniture maker Michael Fortune takes you step-by-step, through all the techniques and set-ups required to resaw stock accurately and effortlessly.
 You’ll learn a whole host of techniques including: